 Self-proclaimed financial experts abound.
-Unfortunately, it’s tough to weed out the bad information found in books or on the internet.
+Unfortunately, it’s tough to separate out the bad information found in books or on the internet.

 But we can help you separate the gold from the dross.
-Here are six common tidbits of financial advice you may want to ignore.
+Here are some common tidbits of financial advice you may want to ignore.

 1. Credit cards are evil

 Credit cards do not have any inherent qualities, good or bad.
 Human behavior determines whether they are beneficial or problematic.
 If you are unable to resist swiping the magic plastic, your issues go deeper than a credit card.

 Used responsibly, credit cards offer great rewards and eliminate the need to have a bunch of cash in hand.
 They also provide buyer protections.
 You just need to be disciplined enough to pay off the balance each month.

 If you are looking for the perfect credit card, stop by our Solutions Center.
 Once there, search for the perfect card for you, whether you prefer cash-back rewards, a low interest rate or some other perk.

 For more on the advantages of plastic, see “10 Forgotten Benefits of Your Credit Card.”

 2. Following a rigid spending plan will set you free

 What happens to avid dieters who have cravings but continue to suppress those urges until they can’t take it anymore?
 They give up and resort to comfort foods.
 Lots of them.